carvilsi/mvpmc/README.md

 ## Run

-Choose and download the right package for you os at the releases place in this repository.
+Choose and download the right package for you os at the [release](https://github.com/carvilsi/mvpmc/releases) place in this repository.
 Unpack the content and run the bin.

 ## Build